Millennial Mindset: Disrupt or be Disrupted

 While millennials are seeking more than just profits and a paycheck, having economic security is imperative.
 Millennials also don’t want to worry about their race, ethnicity, or gender when it comes to how much they’re getting paid.

-According to the 2019 BRM Benchmarking Compensation report, BRMs are one of the highest-paid roles in an organization, averaging just over $100,000 a year.
+According to the 2023 BRM Compensation Report, BRMs are one of the highest-paid roles in an organization, averaging just over $145,000 a year.
 Although still a prevalent issue, the report also concluded the gender pay gap is significantly smaller for those in a BRM role than in other comparable roles.

 Leave a Reply